njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * dplyr-csv.R

     Open a 6G csv file through Spark and query it as a data frame.
 Create group counts in a box plot.
+40 executors requested.

 * dplyr-hpc-jobs.R

     Open json files and parquet database table file from Spark and join them to generate a HPC job counts report by groud id.
 Requires Spark 2.0.x.
+40 executors requested.

 * dplyr-json-join.R